 Opened in 2007, Govardhan Gardens Bamboo Nursery is the first highly diversified tropical bamboo nursery in Puerto Rico and the Caribbean.
 In order to serve local farmers and bamboo growers, I am regularly propagating the best species existing for construction, wind breaks, erosion control, privacy screens, fast shade provision, landscaping and edible shoots.

 Since the inventory of available bamboo species is constantly changing, I am regularly updating the times of availability for each species listed below.
 Please reserve your plants on time!!

 All sales are local, I do not ship bamboo.
 Please inquire about prices.
 Most specimen are sold in 2 or 3 gallon containers and are ready to be planted right away.
-Enjoy the numerous species available at most times!
+Enjoy the numerous species available throughout the year!

 Bambusa lako (Timor Black Bamboo)

 From the Indonesian island of Timor.
 One of the world’s most beautiful bamboos and a prized collector’s species.
 Culms emerge green and mature to a shiny chocolate black, with an almost purplish tint.
 Grows erect and arches at the top.
 Can be planted either as a specimen/focal point, in a row along a path/road/stream, or among other tropical foliage.
 Slightly open clumper with very straight growth.
 45' tall with 3-4" diameter culms.
 Valuable for furniture and musical instruments.
 Shoots are edible but not of high quality.
 Can be planted in full sun; ideal windbreak (holds up very well in storms and even hurricanes).
 It's disease and drought resistancy make it an ideal species for wide propagation.
 Limited stock available again in June 2021.